o-klp/TeslaRangeBackend/README.md

 #TeslaRange backend

 Serves as middle-man b/w Tesla & google maps APIs.
 Consistent format & error handling.
-All requests must be `POST` requests with `email` and `password` fields corresponding to valid teslamotors.com login credentials.
+All `POST` requests require `email` and `password` fields corresponding to valid teslamotors.com login credentials.
+After first valid login, cookie from Tesla API is passed to user.
+Must be sent with all subsequent requests.

 ##Routes: